JHU-PL-Lab/www-fpse/lecture/records.md

 fun x -> x.num;; (* x is inferred a newratio, the most recent num field defined *)
 ```
-Solution is to generally avoid dot; or declare `x`'s type if needed.
+Solution is to generally avoid dot; or, declare `x`'s type if needed.

 ```ocaml
 fun (x : ratio) -> x.num;; (* x is declared a ratio, avoiding previous shadowing *)